department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 Octo Introduction.
 [TIME]

 ## Intro - 5 minutes

-Intro- 5 Min [0:00]

-TECH REP: SHARE PPT IN presentation mode – welcome slide
+- **TECH REP: SHARE PPT IN presentation mode – welcome slide**
-•	Thanks for joining us today!
+- **Moderator:** •	Thanks for joining us today!
 My name is [NAME] and I have two other colleagues on the call, (NAME) will be our tech support today and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues in the MS Teams waiting room who would like to observe and take notes.
 •	Perigean did ask for your consent to allow observers, but I want to be sure that this is alright before we get going.
 Are you okay with a couple of additional observers during this session?
 o	If no: Use Slack to kindly ask the observers to leave the MS Teams call. o	If yes: Admit observers.